markstringer-dti/markstringer-dti.github.io/dti.md

 You should listen to me because I know how to deliver software projects.
 I've been doing it now for more than ten years.
 Mostly I've been successful.
 The projects that weren't successful were either "trench warfare" projects when I arrived.
 We'll talk about those kinds of projects in chapter [N].
 Or they were projects that turned out to be things that nobody wanted.
 We'll talk about how to avoid those in chapters [N] and [N].
 Or people wanted them, but nobody could make them pay, again - chapters [N] and [N].
 For example, it turns out that users are quite keen on personal loan websites.
 It also turns out that most of the people who want a personal loan are exactly the kind of people to whom you probably shouldn't lend money.
 That was a project that would have greatly benefitted from user research up front.
 People need to keep re-learning that user research is a good idea.

 Some of these projects that were successful and made millions of pounds for their owners.
 Some of them weren't about money at all.
 They were literally about making the world a better place.
 They helped their users do scientific research.
-They helped their users make justice in courtrooms work more smoothly.
+They helped their users run their cases in court run more smoothly.

 And I really believe that some of those projects wouldn't have done well, or might not have done so well, if I hadn't been involved.
 That's about as much as you can ever say if you're project manager.